 It facilitates so many field trips, like our different travels.
 We’ve experienced those things together instead of me doing something outside the family.
 And group Jeopardy games, or group phys ed: there’s cohesion.

 Time together.
-(I asked him to simplify the following sentence:) Participating in recreational endeavors with kinfolk has consistently shown to enhance long term family of origin social cohesion.
+(I asked him to simplify the following sentence:) Participating in recreational endeavors with kinfolk has consistently been shown to enhance long-term family-of-origin social cohesion.
 (Oh my goodness, giggle.
 He came up with:) ‘Those that play together stay together’.
 (Yup.)